allan-pg/Sakila-Data-Analysis---MYSQL/README.md

 ## Tools
 MYSQL workbench

+## Objectives
+The main objectives of this project are:

+1. To retrieve specific data from the Sakila database based on given criteria.
+2. To optimize SQL queries for better performance and utilisation of  resources.
+3. To provide insights and reports based on the extracted data.

+# Exploratory Data Analysis
 ## Questions
 1. All films with PG-13 films with rental rate of 2.99 or lower
 ```sql